| | |

 Instructions

-• Melt the butter in a large skillet over medium heat; add beef strips and sprinkle with garlic powder.
-Sauté, stirring occasionally, until the meat is browned.
+• Melt the butter in a large skillet over medium heat; add beef strips and sprinkle with kosher salt and freshly ground black pepper.
+Sauté, stirring occasionally, for 4 to 5 minutes or until the meat is browned.

-• Remove meat from skillet; add onion and green bell pepper to the skillet and sauté for 2 minutes.
-Add the garlic and cook for 1 minute longer.
+• Remove the meat from the skillet; add the onion and green bell pepper to the skillet and sauté for 2 minutes.
+Add the minced garlic and cook for 1 minute longer.

-• Return meat to the skillet along with tomatoes and bouillon cube.
-Cover and simmer for 5 minutes.
+• Return the meat to the skillet, along with the tomatoes and the beef base or bouillon cube.
+Cover and bring to a simmer.
+Reduce the heat to low and simmer gently for 3 minutes.

-• Blend together the cornstarch, water, soy sauce, sugar, and salt.
-Add to meat mixture and cook, stirring constantly, until thickened.
-Reduce heat and cook for 2 minutes longer.
+• Whisk the cornstarch with the water, soy sauce, sugar, and salt.
+Add to the meat mixture and cook, stirring constantly, until thickened.
+Reduce the heat and cook for 2 minutes longer.

 • Meanwhile, cook noodles following the package directions; drain.

-• Toss the hot noodles with the shredded cheddar cheese.
-Serve pepper steak with the cheddar noodles.
+• Toss the hot noodles with the shredded cheddar cheese and serve topped with the pepper steak.

 Nutrition